cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 ### Calculate Image Scale

-After scaling the output from the heatmaps back to the `inputImage` resolution, we'll need to scale the output up to the source resolution.
-We'll use the dimensions of `videoTexture` to calculate this scale.
+After scaling the output back to the `inputImage` resolution, we'll need to scale the output up to the source resolution.
+We can use the dimensions of `videoTexture` to calculate this scale.

 ![scale](\images\barracuda-posenet-tutorial\scale.png)